Skip to content

 11. Query Engine (chDB)

-HyperbyteDB uses chDB (embedded ClickHouse) as its query engine. chDB provides the full ClickHouse SQL dialect including window functions, aggregates, and the file() table function.
+HyperbyteDB uses chDB (embedded ClickHouse) as its query engine and storage backend. chDB provides the full ClickHouse SQL dialect including window functions and aggregates.

 Session management